1944 Pacific typhoon season: Tropical Storm Three

 The storm formed near Guam.
 The storm moved in a northern direction in the Pacific Ocean before dissipating on May 16.

 Typhoon Four

 This typhoon formed in the northwest of Micronesia, tracked to the northwest direction and recurved to the northeast of Philippines before dissipating.

+Typhoon Six

 Typhoon Cobra

 Typhoon Cobra was first spotted on December 17, in the Philippine Sea.
 It sank three US destroyers, killing at least 790 sailors, before dissipating the next day.